joavzmo/DC/SampleExercise.md

 ## Tests

 ## Note
   * We can choose an actual philosopher and directly refer to him in the exercise.
-In the reference I used, writings of Nietzsche are used.
+In the reference that I consulted, writings of Nietzsche are used.